dehora/nakadi-java/README.md

 The client API is relatively stable and unlikely to see massive sweeping changes, though some changes should be expected.
-The entire Nakadi API is implemented, and confirming that will be part of a 1.0.0 release.
+The entire Nakadi API is implemented.

 The client's had some basic testing to verify it can handle things like consumer stream connection/network failures and retries.
 It should not be deemed robust yet, but it is a goal to produce a well-behaved production level client especially for producing and consuming events for 1.0.0.
+The releases from 0.4.0 and onwards seem fairly sane.

+See also:

-See the [open issues](https://github.com/zalando-incubator/nakadi-java/issues) section for a list of things to get done.
+- The [open issues](https://github.com/zalando-incubator/nakadi-java/issues) section has a list of bugs and things to get done.

+- The [help-wanted](https://github.com/zalando-incubator/nakadi-java/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) has a list of things that would be pretty cool to have.

 As a client that aims to provide a full implementation, it will post 1.0.0 continue to track the development of the Nakadi Event Broker's API.